neerajhirani/neerajhirani.github.io/_posts/2022-09-21-operationalising-meetings.markdown

 All of these meetings are already on the calendar of all PMs in my team.
 It has helped us in many ways:

-- **We move at the same speed:** We operate as one coordinated giant organism rather than individuals thrashing in different directions.
+- Internally, within the product team, we now operate as one coordinated team rather than individuals thrashing in different directions.
+Meeting as a group brings efficiency as all PMs and required stakeholders can deliberate on and align together faster.
+We can surface where dependencies arise faster and know which follow-up meetings need to happen.
+- We choose topics of discussion beforehand and come into meetings prepared.
+This leads to better brainstorming and collaboration.
+When it comes to new requests, SMEs now have a focused forum to connect with product.
+We have lesser interruptions, have more time to do "think work" and are not operating in reactive mode.
-- **Building leverage:** Being around experienced SMEs (sales, marketing, support, etc.) helps us build leverage.
+- Being around experienced SMEs (sales, marketing, support, etc.) helps us build leverage.
 In each call, the PMs are looking at things from a specific SME group's lens.
 We learn new things from them and can then piece all the knowledge from this, and previous calls together.
 It gives us a far broader perspective than most SME's have.
-This helps us build credibility.
-- **Being strategic:** We choose themes beforehand and come into meetings prepared.
-This leads to better brainstorming and collaboration.
-When it comes to new requests, SMEs now have a focused forum to connect with product.
-We have lesser interruptions, have more time to do "think work" and are not operating in reactive mode.
-- **Unblocking teams:** When a PM is blocked, it is because she lacks information, alignment or approvals.
-Every time the blocker lies outside the PM's direct influence, or when some approval or something needs to be done, a discussion is needed.
-Meeting as a group brings efficiency as all PMs and required stakeholders can deliberate on and align together faster.
-- **Better cross-functional collaboration:** Since all PMs of the product attend these discussions together, we can now sense where dependencies arise faster and know which follow-up meetings need to happen between PMs / Engineers / Design and Data outside of these calls.
-We can reprioritise roadmap items quicker and shuffle engineering capacity to meet important goals.
-Even externally, our updates on new releases, feature education or communication about delays go out to all stakeholders with a unified voice.
+- Our updates on new releases, feature education or communication about delays go out to all stakeholders with a unified voice.This helps us build credibility.

 Below are examples of meetings that I advocate each PMs have individually or with their squads.